magbanum/magbanum.tech-backup/ckq9mzp3500la27s179qx47ud.md

 ## Pagination in Django.

 Pagination is the process of splitting the contents of a website, or a section of contents from a website, into discrete pages.
 One should use pagination to make his/her website more efficient to use when working with a huge list of contents for example "List of 100 blog posts".
-Also, paginating the content helps websites from being overcrowded with the content and make visitors focus on small content at a time.
+Also, paginating the content helps websites from being overcrowded with the content and makes visitors focus on small content at a time.
 This increases the readability and visitors are likely to return to your website again.

 ![Screenshot (63).png](https://cdn.hashnode.com/res/hashnode/image/upload/v1624461433050/LOAsFmeSk.png)

 Django has a pre-built class called "Paginator" to create and manage the paginated data.
 It can be imported by the following code.
 ```
 from django.core.paginator import Paginator